dockup/chatops_deployer/README.md

       - bundle exec rake db:migrate

 # `copy` is an array of strings in the format "<source>:<destination>"
+# If source begins with './' , the source file is searched from the root of the cloned
-# source is the path to a file relative to /etc/chatops_deployer/copy in the deployer.
+# repo, else it is assumed to be a path to a file relative to
+# /etc/chatops_deployer/copy in the deployer server.
 # destination is the path relative to chatops_deployer.yml to which the source file
 # should be copied.
 Copying of files happen soon after the repository is cloned
 # and before any docker containers are created.
 # If the source file ends with .erb, it's treated as an ERB template and gets
 # processed.
-ERB templates have access to an `env` variable which holds the
+You have access to the following objects inside the ERB templates:
+# "env", "vault"
+#
-# exposed urls.
+# "env" holds the exposed urls.
 For example:
 # "<%= env['urls']['web']['3000'] %>" will be replaced with "http://crimson-cloud-12.example.com"
+#
+# "vault" can be used to access secrets managed using Vault if you have set it up
+# "<%= vault.read('secret/app-name/AWS_SECRET_KEY', 'value') %>" will be replaced with the secret key fetched from Vault
+# using the command `vault read -field=value secret/app-name/AWS_SECRET_KEY`
 copy:
-  - "myapp_development.env.erb:config.env"
+  - "./config.dev.env.erb:config.env"
 ```

 ### Deployment